 About Luke Stoffel

-Stoffel was creative director for Mozilla's Builders program and has directed campaigns for the U.S. Open, Coca-Cola, and Whole Foods.
-He speaks on AI and creative practice, and building a career by hacking systems that weren't designed to let you in.
+As a creative director he built Mozilla's Builders program and directed campaigns for the U.S. Open, Coca-Cola, and Whole Foods.
+He speaks on AI and creative practice — and on building a career by hacking the systems that were never designed to let you in.

 The ways in which this world has created beauty through devotion to the unknown is what inspires me the most.
 I am fascinated by society’s interpretations of God, and how we infuse dance, song, and ritual with such profound meaning, even for something or someone intangible.
 My goal is to convey these ideas through visual art.
 Not only do I strive to interpret the cultural significance of various religions and traditions, but I also aim to challenge viewers to question the very essence of “who or what is God?”
 I’m less interested in making work that is purely commercial, and more interested in opening a dialogue.